Foreign policy of France under the July Monarchy: Entente Cordiale

 In the 1840 sulfur affair in Sicily, Adolphe Thiers prioritized UK interests over those of Marseille.
 Sulfur, essential for producing sulfuric acid and soda, was primarily sourced from the Kingdom of the Two Sicilies.
 A Marseille company had secured an exclusive concession from King Ferdinand II, which the UK opposed due to its industrial reliance on sulfur.
 With François Guizot's assistance, Thiers negotiated an agreement on 7 July to revoke the concession.

+Britain continued to assert its strategic interest in European balance and peace.
+British diplomatic posture and its naval presence, particularly its alliance and coordination with Austria and other European powers, served as a check against French expansionism during the Rhine Crisis, effectively reinforcing the threat of a collective response should France militarily pursue its Rhine claims.
+Prime Minister Adolphe Thiers adopted an aggressive posture that strained diplomatic trust between France and Great Britain, invoking historical precedents from the Napoleonic era to justify territorial revisionism amid domestic pressures after a diversionary failed pro-Egyptian policy.